Using generative AI at UWE Bristol

 To avoid plagiarism, protect privacy and avoid breaking copyright, we recommend that you:

-• Do not submit other peoples’ data or work without their consent.
-This includes your colleagues and teaching staff.
+- Do not submit other peoples’ data or work without their consent.
+This includes your colleagues, teaching staff, and materials such as transcripts of teaching materials (including slides and exam papers) or content from UWE Bristol Library resources.

 See our further advice on copyright while studying at UWE Bristol.